The Story of Intensive Interaction

 The post 1988 dissemination stage:

-At this time, the responsive, naturalistic nature of Intensive Interaction was seen by many as extremely radical, drawing many responses as the approach became more widely recognised and practised, both positive and negative, from practitioners and academics in the field.
+At this time, the responsive, naturalistic nature of Intensive Interaction was seen by many as extremely radical, drawing both positive and negative responses from practitioners and academics in the field as the approach became more widely recognised and practised.

-As the practices and understanding of Intensive Interaction were gradually disseminated in the early stages, its introduction into care settings and classrooms where behavioural techniques were previously used caused some keen reflection, and sometimes resistance, among some staff.
-Carers and teachers were now being asked to join in with or reflect back to people activities and/or behaviours that they had previously been taught to ignore, discourage or even prevent.
-Some staff were worried they might be reinforcing functionally ineffective or even inappropriate behaviours, rather than seeing a person’s behavioural repertoire as a communication which they might acknowledge and use to make a social and emotional connection.
+As the practices and understanding of Intensive Interaction gradually disseminated in the early stages, its introduction into care settings and classrooms where behavioural techniques had previously been used prompted keen reflection and, at times, resistance among some staff.
+Carers and teachers were now being asked to join in with, or reflect back to people, activities and/or behaviours that they had previously been taught to ignore, discourage, or even prevent.
+Some staff were worried they might be reinforcing functionally ineffective or even inappropriate behaviours, rather than seeing a person’s behavioural repertoire as a form of communication that they might acknowledge and use to make a social and emotional connection.

 The further dissemination and development of Intensive Interaction can perhaps best be represented by a number of continuing steps forward in its broader recognition and understanding:

-- The 1990s saw the first Intensive Interaction research papers being published in academic and peer-reviewed learning disability journals.
-These earliest research studies (e.g. Watson & Knight (1991) An evaluation of Intensive Interactive teaching with pupils with very severe learning difficulties) started to provide increasingly compelling empirical evidence of the positive outcomes of Intensive Interaction.
+• The 1990s saw the first Intensive Interaction research papers published in academic, peer-reviewed learning disability journals.
+These early research studies (e.g. Watson & Knight (1991) An evaluation of Intensive Interactive teaching with pupils with very severe learning difficulties) started to provide increasingly compelling empirical evidence of the positive outcomes of Intensive Interaction.

-- In 1994, Nind and Hewett published the first book setting out Intensive Interaction: ‘Access to Communication: Developing the Basics of Communication with People with Severe Learning Difficulties Through Intensive Interaction’.
+• In 1994, Nind and Hewett published the first book on Intensive Interaction, ‘Access to Communication: Developing the Basics of Communication with People with Severe Learning Difficulties Through Intensive Interaction’.
 From this point onward, the principles and practices of Intensive Interaction became increasingly accessible to staff working in learning disability provisions.
 Thus, at an increasing rate, Intensive Interaction was becoming established in more and more special schools, and also in some adult services across the UK.
-It was at this time also that Intensive Interaction started to become more recognised and practised internationally.
+It was also at this time that Intensive Interaction began to gain more recognition and practice internationally.

-- In 1996, the European Journal of Special Educational Needs published a pivotal research paper by Melanie Nind: Efficacy of Intensive Interaction: developing sociability and communication in people with severe and complex learning difficulties using an approach based on caregiver-infant interaction.
+• In 1996, the European Journal of Special Educational Needs published a pivotal research paper by Melanie Nind titled Efficacy of Intensive Interaction: developing sociability and communication in people with severe and complex learning difficulties using an approach based on caregiver-infant interaction.
 This paper clearly sets out robust findings of positive developmental outcomes across all its participants.

 A new millennium for Intensive Interaction

-After 2000, Intensive Interaction started to become much more widespread in schools and services across the UK, with interest in the approach continuing to develop in a number of countries worldwide.
-In the early part of the new millennium practitioners from various disciplines, including clinical psychologists e.g. Samuel, J. (2001) ‘Intensive Interaction’, Clinical Psychology Forum, 148, 22-5 and Samuel, J. (2001) ‘Intensive Interaction in Context’, Tizard Learning Disability Review, 6(3), 25-30) increasingly added their voice and views into the body of literature supporting the approach, publishing research studies and important position papers that significantly moved Intensive Interaction forward.
+After 2000, Intensive Interaction became much more widespread in schools and services across the UK, with interest in the approach continuing to grow in a number of countries worldwide.
+In the early part of the new millennium practitioners from various disciplines, including clinical psychology e.g. Samuel, J. (2001) ‘Intensive Interaction’ in Clinical Psychology Forum, and Samuel, J. (2001) ‘Intensive Interaction in Context’ in the Tizard Learning Disability Review, increasingly added their voice and views into the body of literature supporting the approach, publishing research studies and important position papers that significantly moved Intensive Interaction forward.

-At this time, there were also a number of new books published, followed by the first video (Caldwell, P. (2003) Learning the Language.
-Pavilion Publishing) and online Intensive Interaction learning resources becoming available.
-A quarterly Intensive Interaction Newsletter was set up, and annual Intensive Interaction conferences became a feature of Intensive Interaction dissemination and development, including in Australia (starting in Brisbane in 2008).
+At this time, a number of new books were also published, followed by the first training video (Caldwell, P. (2003) Learning the Language.
+Pavilion Publishing) and the availability of online Intensive Interaction learning resources.
+A quarterly Intensive Interaction Newsletter was established, and annual Intensive Interaction conferences became a feature of dissemination and development, including in Australia (starting in Brisbane in 2008).

 Two important Intensive Interaction milestones occurred in 2009.
-Firstly, Intensive Interaction was included in the then Qualifications and Curriculum Authority (2009) Planning, teaching and assessing the Curriculum for Pupils with Learning Difficulties: General Guidance document covering special educational provision in England and Wales.
-Also, in terms of adult social care provision, the UK Dept of Health policy document Valuing People Now: A new three-year strategy for people with learning disabilities (2009) explicitly stated that people with complex needs should have ‘very individualised support packages, including systems for facilitating meaningful two-way communication’ (p.
+Firstly, Intensive Interaction was included in the then Qualifications and Curriculum Authority (2009) Planning, teaching and assessing the Curriculum for Pupils with Learning Difficulties: General Guidance document, which covered special educational provision in England and Wales.
+Also, in terms of adult social care provision, the UK Department of Health policy document Valuing People Now: A new three-year strategy for people with learning disabilities (2009) explicitly stated that people with complex needs should have ‘very individualised support packages, including systems for facilitating meaningful two-way communication’ (p.
 37), with Intensive Interaction being explicitly identified as the means of achieving such person-centred communication (p.38).

 Where is, and what is Intensive Interaction now?

-Intensive Interaction is now used with wider groups of people who might more generally be described as having some form of communication or social difficulty.
+Things have moved on since the first definitions of the practices and principles of Intensive Interaction were set out, with the conceptualisation and application of Intensive Interaction now broader in its use across a wider range of client groups.
+Indeed, Intensive Interaction is now used with wider groups of people who might more generally be described as having communication or social difficulties or differences.
 Such people might include those with multi-sensory impairments, those who have behaviour that challenges, people with serious mental health problems, and some who evidence potentially trauma-related psychological or psychiatric issues such as withdrawal, anxiety, depression and self-injurious behaviour.

-Intensive Interaction is also being used with some people who have already developed some or even high levels of symbolic speech and understanding, but who, for a number of reasons, e.g. severe autism or demand avoidance, might benefit from further developing their use and understanding of the more foundational aspects of human social interactivity, i.e. the Fundamentals of Communication.
+Intensive Interaction is also being used with some people who have already developed some or even high levels of speech and/or symbolic understanding, but who, for a number of reasons, e.g. severe autism or demand avoidance, might benefit from further developing their use and understanding of the more foundational aspects of human social interactivity, i.e. the Fundamentals of Communication.

-There are reports also of Intensive Interaction now being used with people who have lost their previously attained abilities in the social domain due to late-stage dementia (See: Ellis & Astell (2017) Adaptive Interaction and Dementia.
-JKP) or those in Minimally Conscious States or with Profound Disturbances of Consciousness.
-However, with the current use of Intensive Interaction now being seen to address the needs across so many groups, it should not be seen as some form of cure-all or magic wand; it still retains its original purpose, principles and practices.
+There are also reports of Intensive Interaction now being used with people who have lost their previously attained abilities in the social domain due to late-stage dementia (see Ellis & Astell (2017), Adaptive Interaction and Dementia, JKP), or with those in Minimally Conscious States or with Profound Disturbances of Consciousness.
+However, with the current use of Intensive Interaction now seen to address the needs of so many groups, it should not be seen as a cure-all or magic wand; it still retains its original purpose, principles, and practices.

 No matter who Intensive Interaction is used with, or by whom, or within which care, educational or therapeutic context, there are still clear areas of agreement as to what the approach consists of and is its initial primary purpose.
 Initially, the main stated focus of Intensive Interaction was the development of ‘fundamental communication’ skills and ‘sociability’.
-However, more recently, the approach is increasingly employed as a means of rapport and relationship building, or as a way of just sociably ‘being with’ people who find difficulty in being social.
+However, more recently, the approach is increasingly seen primarily as a means of building rapport and relationships, or as a way of just sociably ‘being with’ people who find it difficult to be social.

 As clinical psychologist Dr Ruth Berry wrote (2010): ‘Intensive Interaction is different things to different people.
 For a teacher, it is a method of developing a pupil’s communication skills.
 For a care worker, it is a way of spending pleasurable time with someone who can’t hold an “ordinary” conversation.
-For a Clinical Psychologist, it can be a way of establishing a therapeutic relationship with someone.
-By “therapeutic”, I mean a relationship that is intended to benefit the other person’.
+For a Clinical Psychologist, it can be a way of establishing a therapeutic relationship with someone’.

-What a practitioner does, or thinks they do, when engaging in Intensive Interaction can be dependent on many things; it is very much influenced by the characteristics and history of the two people involved, their expectations of the process and their current context.
-But perhaps one way to look more generally at Intensive Interaction is to see it as an all-embracing humanistic care philosophy which promotes issues of communication development, of unconditional social inclusion, of truly person-centred social responsiveness, and of equitably sharing the power to define an appropriate form of sociable interactivity.
+What a practitioner does, or thinks they do, when engaging in Intensive Interaction can depend on many factors; it is strongly influenced by the characteristics and history of the two people involved, their expectations of the process, and their current context.
+But perhaps one way to look more generally at Intensive Interaction is to see it as an all-embracing humanistic care philosophy that promotes unconditional social inclusion, truly person-centred social responsiveness, and equitable sharing of the power to define an appropriate form of sociable exchange.

 Such a general working philosophy of Intensive Interaction should be seen to encompass the differing aims and professional roles of those who might wish to employ the approach.
 Such a working philosophy is always there when the Intensive Interaction approach is used to work with different partners or clients, and sometimes with quite radically different working contexts, agendas and hoped-for aims.
-Such a working philosophy might be used to frame a learning environment to develop fundamental communication skills, or to help develop sociability and enhance relationship building, or it might be used to address mental health issues in a therapeutic manner.
+Such a working philosophy might be used to frame a learning environment to develop fundamental communication skills, to help develop sociability and enhance relationship-building, or to address mental health issues in a therapeutic manner.

 References: